City Guides, Japan, Kyoto

 Momiji leaf time at Kiyomizu-dera in Kyoto

 Kyoto (and all of Japan) is insanely beautiful during these two seasons.
-However, these periods are also probably the most popular time to visit Kyoto, so expect a lot of crowds.
+However, these periods are also probably the most popular time to visit Kyoto, so expect a lot of crowds at places like Kiyomizu-dera (which by the way, is covered with Momiji and extra beautiful in Autumn) and Fushimi Inari Taisha.

 Hanami Dango